-The SS v3 behavioral statements are rated on a five-point scale ranging from (1) "Strongly Disagree" to (5) "Strongly Agree."
+The behavioral statements are rated on a five-point scale ranging from (1) "Strongly Disagree" to (5) "Strongly Agree."
 Descriptive statistics for each scale (and the three Versatility subscales) include the mean (average score) and standard deviation (amount of dispersion from the mean).
-68% of the scores lie within one standard deviation of the mean, 95% lie within two standard deviations of the mean, and 99.7% lie within three standard deviations from the mean.
-For example, Assertiveness has a mean of 3.31 and a standard deviation of 0.38, meaning that 68% of the scores fall between 2.93 (3.31 - 0.38) and 3.69 (3.31 + 0.38).
+68% of the scores lie within one standard deviation of the mean, 95% lie within two standard deviations, and 99.7% lie within three standard deviation of 0.39, meaning that 68% of the scores fall between 2.93 and 3.71 (3.32 +/- 0.39).